khreathor/qrustyquake/README.md

 Which was a fork of another fork.
 It's forks all the way down...

 Features some fixes from Quakespasm and other ports.
 I wasn't the one to implement them, but will try and give credit as I peruse the source further.

+A lot of code is adapted from Ironwail.
+Most of the netcode is a direct copy, other chunks are adapted with minor changes.

 --CyanBun96 <3